Evaline A. Alessandrini, MD, MSCE

 Adam C. Carle, MA, PhD

-structural equation modeling; measurement theory; generalized multilevel modeling; complex survey methods; propensity scores; understanding individual and contextual level influences on children’s health and health disparities; children with special health care needs
+Adam C. Carle, MA, PhD, is interested in structural equation modeling, measurement theory, generalized multilevel modeling, complex survey methods, propensity scores, and their application to understanding individual and contextual level influences on children’s health and health disparities, especially among children with special health care needs.

 Nancy M. Daraiseh, PhD

 Nancy M. Daraiseh, PhD, is an industrial engineer specializing in occupational safety and health.
 Her research focuses on utilizing human factors and systems principles to examine work-related safety and health outcomes, patient safety and quality of care.

 Director, Child Policy Research Center